OpenLightingProject/ola/plugins/dummy/README.md

 * Sensor Device, with a number of sensors implemented
 * Network Device, with E1.37-2 PIDs

-The number of each device is configurable.
+The number of each type of device is configurable.

 ## Config file: `ola-dummy.conf`